awesome-spectral-indices/awesome-spectral-indices/docs/index.rst

 In the same line, if you know an spectral index that is not included in this repository, you are encouraged to add it!
 Please follow the `Contribution Guidelines <https://awesome-ee-spectral-indices.readthedocs.io/en/latest/contributing.html>`_ in order to add it.

+And one more thing: If you see an error in one or several indices, please report it or update the index (indices) by following the `Contribution Guidelines <https://awesome-ee-spectral-indices.readthedocs.io/en/latest/contributing.html>`_!

 There is no deadline.
 The repository is continuously updated!

 Used by